Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The misinformed clues (e.g., gatherings, planned celebrations) are vague enough to apply to both historical events and other choices like geographical features or artistic movements.
-They create productive ambiguity.
+The misinformed clues are somewhat related to the idea of a historical event in that personal journeys and artistic expression *can* be influenced by them.
+However, they are a bit too vague and don't create a strong sense of productive confusion with the concept of a historical event.
+They lean more towards general human experiences.

 ✅ Strengths:
 - Attempt to create ambiguity